fomightez/text_mining/README.md

 Some attempt is made to even allow words like "don't" but it might not work for all cases such as the possesive forms of words ending in 's', like "Wiggins'.
 Punctuation here refers to any instances of these characters:
 !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~
 Matching is by default independent of case to make the comparisons more robust.
 The optional flag `--sensitive` can be used to override that behavior and make the comparisons case-sensitive.
 On the data side, you can specify that the words to match against only need to match a substring in the data lines in order to be removed by using the optional flag `--data_substring_suffices`.
 As an example, imagine the word list only contains the word "me".
 In the case of `--data_substring_suffices` a line with the word "some" on it will match and be removed.
-Whereas without the `--data_substring_suffices` flag, i.e., the defautl situation, only if the word "me" is on a line will the line be removed This is useful for gene data because with it you can specify several genes.
+Whereas without the `--data_substring_suffices` flag, i.e., the default situation, only if the word "me" is on a line will the line be removed This is useful for gene data because with it you can specify several genes.
 If you have "snR" as a word in your word list, you'd still get matches to lines containing "snR17" as well as lines containing "snR191".
 The easiest way to run the script is to provide both the list of words or names file and the "data file" in the same directory with the script.
 However,if you are familiar with designating paths on the command line, thay can be used when invoking the script and pointing it at the files.
 The script will save the file in the same directory as the provided data file.
 The easiest way to create a list_file using a YeastMine multi-column list is to paste it in a spreadsheet and extract the gene names column to a new file that you save as text.
 You'll want to use the `--lines` flag if working with tRNA genes like `tP(UGG)A` or any other identifier with punctuation.